axlEscalada/nix-macos/README.md

 ### How to run

 - clone this repo
 - run `nix run github:nix-community/home-manager -- switch --flake .`
-  then we can just run:
+  Then we can just run:
   `home-manager switch --flake .`

 ### Packages: